 Diabetes Australia was established in 1984 and is the national body for people affected by all types of diabetes and those at risk.
-Through leadership, prevention, management and research, Diabetes Australia is committed to reducing the impact of diabetes.
-We work in partnership with diabetes health professionals and educators, researchers and healthcare providers to minimise the impact of diabetes on the Australian community.
+We put people first and focus on diabetes leadership, prevention, management and research.
+Diabetes Australia works in partnership with health professionals and services, researchers, communities and governments to reduce the impact of diabetes on the Australian community.

 Diabetes Australia is a respected and valued source of information, advice and views utilised by government and the community.
 Our credibility and independence as a national voice allows us to translate knowledge and evidence into advocacy and programs for diabetes.